+Windows® 7 / 8 / 10 / 11 (32 or 64-bit)

-- Windows XP/Vista/7/8/8.1/10 (32 or 64-bit) - Minimum 1GB RAM (2GB+ recommended) - Minimum 1.0 GHz processor (2GHz+ multicore recommended) - 1 GB free Hard Disk space for a minimal install.
-More space is required for RealTracks, depending on which package you buy... - RealTracks & RealDrums: ~100-400 MB per set - Pro RealCombos: ~6 GB - MegaPAK RealCombos: ~12 GB - Full UltraPlusPAK/EverythingPAK when installed to internal hard drive: ~70 GB - 1024x768 screen resolution (1360x768+ recommended) - DVD-ROM drive for installation
+Minimum 1 GB RAM (2 GB+ recommended)

+Minimum 1.0 GHz processor (2 GHz+ multicore recommended)

+1 GB free Hard Disk space for a minimal install.
+More space is required for RealTracks, depending on which package you buy...

+- RealTracks & RealDrums: ~100-400 MB per set - Pro RealCombos: ~18 GB - MegaPAK RealCombos: ~28 GB - Full UltraPAK/UltraPAK+ when installed to internal hard drive: ~140 GB (another ~100 GB is required for the installation files when downloading the UltraPAK or UltraPAK+) - Hard Drive versions of the UltraPAK, UltraPAK+, or Audiophile Edition do not require any hard disk space when run directly from the external hard drive they are shipped on.

+1024x768 screen resolution (1360x768+ recommended)

+DVD drive for shipped versions of the MegaPAK or Pro version.

+10 Chapter 1: Welcome

+USB port for the Hard Drive versions of the UltraPAK, UltraPAK+, and Audiophile Edition.

+A MIDI sound source is required.
+This could be a sound card, a MIDI keyboard, MIDI sound module, or software synthesizer.
+Internet connection recommended for activation and updates.